 The velocity is considered constant, but it is calculated based on the average velocity of all people in the team.
 For simplicity, let’s look at the case when one person does one story point per day.
 If one person is missing for one day, the sprint’s capacity has to be lowered with 1 story point.
 If 2 people are missing for 2 days (2×2=4 story points), the capacity should be lowered with 5 story points instead.
 Finally, if 2 people are missing for 3 days, the capacity should be lowered with 8 points instead of 6 to include the dependencies risk.

 In many cases, one task is done by one person and it is a dependency of another task done by another team member.
 This causes in-team or inter-team dependencies.
 When the first task is not implemented on time, all dependent tasks are pushed back.
 This causes team members to idle and then rush when dependencies are done and this way misusing the precious time at work.

 Dependent tasks can be started earlier so that when the next sprint starts the first critical tasks on which the others depend will be almost completed.
 This will reduce the dependency impact on the team’s velocity for the current sprint.

 Giving honest estimates to tasks is a tricky task and it involves the attention of the whole team.
 Everyone should be careful and give estimates without being affected by other team members estimates.
 Only honest estimates can properly show how much time it will take for an epic to be completed and the release dates matched.

 Scrumpy Planning Poker is a great tool to keep team members attention during the refinement sessions and make fun out of voting.
 It works on all platforms inside the web browser and can be used to define the story points for implementation tasks.
-You can start your first Scrumpy Planning Poker session right away!Try BETA!
+You can start your first Scrumpy Planning Poker session right away!Try NOW!